marcy326/mlflow-grafana/README.md

-# Proxy Server with Monitoring
+# Connecting MLflow Inference Server to Grafana for Model Monitoring

 This project provides a proxy server for MLflow model server requests and a monitoring system using Grafana.